matrix-io/matrix-documentation/docs/matrix-lite/reference/gpio.md

 <img class="creator-compatibility-icon" src="../../../img/voice-icon.svg">

 ## Overview
-The following sections bellow will go over how to utilize the GPIO on your MATRIX Device.
+The following sections below will go over how to utilize the GPIO on your MATRIX Device.

 ## Import Statement
 ```language-js